The story

-Most spirits arrive finished — a bottle, a legend, a face.
-We are doing it the other way.
-Today Mezcal is being made in the open, one honest page at a time — the clay, the search for the family, the parts we are still working out.
-You are reading it before the last page is written.
-That is not a soft launch.
-That is the whole idea.
+Most spirits arrive finished, a bottle with a legend already attached.
+Ours arrives a page at a time: the clay, the search for the family, the parts we are still working out.
+You are reading it early.

 The Sobremesa Ledger